nestybox/sysbox-ee/docs/user-guide/security.md

 **Recommendation**:

-If your kernel has the `shiftfs` module (confirm by running `lsmod | grep shiftfs`), then Auto Userns ID Mapping is preferred.
-Otherwise, you must use Directed Iserns ID Mapping (e.g., by configuring Docker with userns-remap).
+If your kernel has the `shiftfs` module (you can check by running `lsmod | grep shiftfs`), then Auto Userns ID Mapping is preferred.
+Otherwise, you must use Directed Userns ID Mapping (e.g., by configuring Docker with userns-remap).

 ### Directed userns ID mapping

-When the high-level container runtime (e.g., Docker) tells Sysbox to enable the user-namespace in containers, Sysbox honors the user-ID mappings provided by the higher layer.
+When the container manager (e.g., Docker) tells Sysbox to enable the user-namespace in containers, Sysbox honors the user-ID mappings provided by the higher layer.